-Although funnel control and prescribed performance control achieve the same control objective and look similar in their controller structure, the two system classes (2.9) (amenable to funnel control) and (3.23) (amenable to prescribed performance control) are different and a thorough comparison of the two approaches is still missing.
+Although funnel control and prescribed performance control achieve the same control objective and look similar in their controller structure, the two system classes (2.12) (amenable to funnel control) and (4.15) (amenable to prescribed performance control) are different and a thorough comparison of the two approaches is still missing.

-3.3.
-Non-derivative feedback via two methodologies: filtering and pre-compensation
+4.2 Non-derivative feedback via two methodologies: filtering and pre-compensation

-Now we turn attention to the second scenario wherein derivative information on the output and reference signal are not available to the controller, e.g. due to issues of accuracy and sensitivity to "noise".
-In this scenario, a dynamic component (which we will label either a filter or a pre-compensator1), operating on available system input and output error data, is incorporated in the control design in order to generate a vector of "surrogate" variables $\boldsymbol{\xi}$ which deputises for the (unavailable) output derivatives in some appropriate sense, and which is used in a feedback $u(t) = U(t, e(t), \boldsymbol{\xi}(t))$ based only the available instantaneous information $(t, e(t), \boldsymbol{\xi}(t))$.
+Now we turn attention to the second scenario wherein derivative information on the output and reference signal are not available to the controller.
+In this scenario, a dynamic component (which we will label either a filter or a precompensator1), operating on available system input and output error data, is incorporated in the control design in order to generate a vector of "surrogate" variables $\boldsymbol{\xi}$ which deputises for the (unavailable) output derivatives in some appropriate sense, and which is used in a feedback $u(t) = U(t, e(t), \boldsymbol{\xi}(t))$ based only the available instantaneous information $(t, e(t), \boldsymbol{\xi}(t))$.
 We illustrate the main features by means of a simple example.